NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/AffordableIGTSimulatorsWithSlicerIGTAndPLUS/README.md

 # Affordable IGT Simulators with Slicer IGT + PLUS
 ## Key Investigators

-- Guillermo Socorro (ULPGC - GTMA - MACbioIDi)
+- Guillermo Valentín Socorro-Marrero (ULPGC - GTMA - MACbioIDi)
-- Carlos Luque (ULPGC - GTMA - MACbioIDi)
+- Jose Carlos Ruiz-Luque (ULPGC - GTMA - MACbioIDi)
-- Abián Hernández (ULPGC - GTMA - MACbioIDi)
+- Abián Hernández-Guedes (ULPGC - GTMA - MACbioIDi)
-- Juan Ruiz (ULPGC - GTMA - MACbioIDi)
+- Juan Ruiz-Alzola (ULPGC - GTMA - MACbioIDi)

 # Project Description

 <!-- Presentation: https://medtec4susdev.github.io/FIXME -->

-In this project we aim to create and integrate an Image Guided Therapy (IGT) ultrasound training system in 3D Slicer.
+In this project we aim at creating and integrating an Image Guided Therapy (IGT) ultrasound training system in 3D Slicer.
 Specifically, the main objective is the implementation of an affordable navigated ultrasound simulator based on ArUco low cost optical trackers.
 The ultrasound simulator already implemented in the PLUS Toolkit is used as reference and new geometrical models will be included.

 ## Objective